-Employees may also sue their employers for non-physical injuries, such as emotional distress, that isn’t within the scope of workers’ compensation valuation, and for physical and emotional injuries related to instances of harassment or discrimination in the workplace.
+Employees may also suing for workers comp their employers for non-physical injuries, such as emotional distress, that aren’t within the scope of workers’ compensation valuation, and for physical and emotional injuries related to instances of harassment or discrimination in the workplace.

 An employee who is subjected to vicious sexual harassment for years and suffers psychological and physical injuries will likely be allowed to file a lawsuit rather than being limited to recovering compensation for medical care and wages under the workers’ comp system.